JPC SYSTEMIC PATHOLOGY

 HISTORY: This 15-week-old female puppy presented with a 3-day history of generalized pain and reluctance to walk followed by lateral recumbency.

-HISTOPATHOLOGIC DESCRIPTION: Long bone, metaphysis, physis, and epiphysis: Diffusely, the metaphyseal primary spongiosa are characterized by elongated mineralized spicules of cartilage devoid of osteoid and lined by decreased numbers of osteoblasts.
+HISTOPATHOLOGIC DESCRIPTION: Long bone, metaphysis, physis, and epiphysis: Diffusely, the metaphyseal primary spongiosa is characterized by elongated mineralized spicules of cartilage devoid of osteoid and lined by decreased numbers of osteoblasts.
 These calcified cartilage spicules extend well into the metaphysis and are frequently discontinuous and fragmented with sharp angular borders (microfractures) which coalesce and form a large infraction resulting in separation of the proximal and distal metaphysis.
 Within the medullary cavity separating the calcified spicules of the primary spongiosa and bony trabeculae of the secondary spongiosa are abundant mature neutrophils, reactive fibroblasts (fibrosis), fibrin, hemorrhage, and necrotic debris.
 Multifocally, scattered vessels within the epiphysis, metaphysis, and periosteum are variably occluded by fibrin thrombi and vessel walls are expanded by small amounts of necrotic debris and fibrin (vascular necrosis).

 MORPHOLOGIC DIAGNOSIS: Long bone, metaphysis: Osteomyelitis, necrosuppurative, acute, focally extensive, severe, with microfractures, infraction, and fibrin thrombi, Great Dane, canine.